ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 This series of blog posts covers the multi-step approach that can convert these native questions into a SQL query.
 I tried to keep these steps friendly to the native reader rather than explaining each and every concept that SQL standards contain.

-You need to understand how data is represented in the data stores before proceeding further.
+You need to understand how data is represented in the data stores before proceeding further. \[soften the tone\]

 TABLE: